 Admission requirements and procedure for the Software Development programme at UCN

-You can apply for admission from 1 October and deadline for application is 15 December at 12 (noon) CET+1.
+You can apply for admission from 28 July and deadline for application is 1 December at 12:00 CET.

 AP degree in Computer Science or equivalent higher educational background + a high level in mathematics.
 An English proficiency corresponding to Danish B-level.